JNRowe/vim-configs/after/ftplugin/sh.rst

-    This isn’t the default as :ref:`ale <ale-plugin>` provides a nice general usage for balloons, however occasionally when dipping in to a shell script on an unususal this can be useful.
+    This isn’t the default as :ref:`ale <ale-plugin>` provides a nice general usage for balloons, however occasionally when dipping in to a shell script on an unususal system this can be useful.